Travel on Europe’s many low-cost airlines connecting hundreds

-The European budget airlines offer tickets at a low price, but this does not come for free.
+European budget airlines offer cheap tickets, but this comes at a price.
 Read more below.

-- Single leg flights.
-Flight times are not coordinated with other airlines and some airports are not served frequently.
-This means that it can be hard to join two flights without considerable waiting time.
+Single leg flights.
+Flight times are not coordinated with other airlines and some

 Changes in the European airline industry

-The new low priced fares come with more restrictions and fewer services compared to the more expensive tickets:
+The new low priced fares come with more limits and fewer services compared with the more

 - cancellation of tickets may not be possible